 What you'll learn

-The College of Nursing and Health Professions' Health Sciences Program provides a four-year course of study for students interested in pursuing careers in health-related professions.
+The Health Sciences program offers a rigorous four-year curriculum for students interested in pursuing careers in health-related professions.

-An invaluable co-op employment opportunity is also part of the Health Sciences curriculum.
-With co-operative education programs, students intersperse periods of career-related employment with their studies.
-Some co-op employers of previous Health Sciences students have included Children's Hospital of Philadelphia, McGee Rehabilitation Hospital, Bryn Mawr Rehabilitation Hospital, Hahnemann University Hospital, Good Shepherd Penn Partners and NovaCare, as well as many other health care facilities in the region.
+As part of the Health Sciences curriculum, students can incorporate a six-month co-operative education experience into their plan of study.
+This allows them to learn from healthcare leaders at renowned facilities nationwide.
+By building career-related employment into undergraduate study students gain work experience, network with healthcare professionals and hone their clinical and research skills.
+Some local co-op employers of Health Sciences students include Children's Hospital of Philadelphia, Magee Rehabilitation Hospital, Bryn Mawr Rehabilitation Hospital, Good Shepherd Penn Partners, NovaCare, and many other health care facilities in the region.

 What makes the Health Sciences program unique?

-- Dedicated, experienced faculty that teach undergraduate and graduate programs.
+- Dedicated, experienced faculty that teach in undergraduate and graduate programs.

 For Entering Freshmen